svjack/img2dataset-pq2hf-transform-toolkit/README.md

 ### Brief introduction
 [img2dataset](https://github.com/rom1504/img2dataset) can easily turn large sets of image urls to an image dataset.
 Can download, resize and package 100M urls in 20h on one machine.
-Which is a simple and convenient tool that people can use it as a image dataset source retrieve toolkit.
+Which is a simple and convenient tool that people can use it as a image dataset source retrieve toolkit.<br/>

-Unfortunately, It not provide toolkit that can transform the download dataset into Huggingface official dataset format. i.e. [datasets](https://github.com/huggingface/datasets).
+Unfortunately, It not provide toolkit that can transform the download dataset into Huggingface official dataset format. i.e. [datasets](https://github.com/huggingface/datasets).<br/>

 If one take the dataset format in  [datasets](https://github.com/huggingface/datasets)'s form, then it will be a seamless connection between [img2dataset](https://github.com/rom1504/img2dataset) and massive projects in the Huggingface transformers' ecosphere.
 This project give a simple toolkit to transform datasource generate by img2dataset from parquet file to Huggingface dataset.
 And test it on a sample of Conceptual Captions (CC3M) dataset.
-And also worked for the fully Conceptual Captions (CC3M) dataset (I have test it by training [svjack/concept-caption-3m-sd-lora-en](https://huggingface.co/svjack/concept-caption-3m-sd-lora-en) and [svjack/concept-caption-3m-sd-lora-zh](https://huggingface.co/svjack/concept-caption-3m-sd-lora-zh) from 400000 images download by this project)
+And also works for the fully Conceptual Captions (CC3M) dataset (I have test it by training [svjack/concept-caption-3m-sd-lora-en](https://huggingface.co/svjack/concept-caption-3m-sd-lora-en) and [svjack/concept-caption-3m-sd-lora-zh](https://huggingface.co/svjack/concept-caption-3m-sd-lora-zh) from 400000 images download by this project)

 ### Installtation
 ```bash